Find Affordable College Courses

 Full Physical Sciences at University of California - Berkeley Report

-University of Wisconsin - River Falls ranked #11 on this year’s Best Physical Sciences Schools list.
-Located in the town of River Falls, UW - River Falls is a public school with a medium-sized student population.
+University of Wisconsin - River Falls landed the #11 spot in the 2023 rankings for the best physical sciences programs.
+Located in the distant town of River Falls, UW - River Falls is a public college with a moderately-sized student population.

 The average amount in student loans that physical sciences majors at UW - River Falls take out is $27,000.

-With a ranking of #12, University of California - Santa Barbara did quite well on this year’s best schools for physical sciences students.
-Located in the medium-sized suburb of Santa Barbara, UCSB is a public school with a very large student population.
+University of California - Santa Barbara ranked #12 on this year’s Best Physical Sciences Schools list.
+Located in the midsize suburb of Santa Barbara, UCSB is a public school with a fairly large student population.

 Physical Sciences majors at UCSB take out an average of $20,685 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $343.